Visual Studio Code Ruby Extension

 useLanguageServer configuration option (set it to

 true).
-You can verify the server is running via the "Output" tab in VSCode (next to the Terminal).
+You can verify the server is running via the "Output" tab in VSCode (next to the Terminal) and selecting "Ruby Language Server" from the dropdown to the right.

 The language server is under active development.
 You can check Issue 317 to see the currently proposed feature list.
 Please do not open GitHub issues for unimplemented features that are already on that list!